bartbzd/100-days-of-code/log.md

 ### Day 26: August 20th, 2021

-**Today's Progress:** Worked on the second javascript exercise from The Odin Project and pass Jest tests.
+**Today's Progress:** Worked on the second javascript exercise from The Odin Project and passed Jest tests.

 **Thoughts:** The second exercise involved creating a function to repeat a string X times and getting all seven tests to pass with Jest.
 I had to review previous material to understand that I had to create a variable inside of the function, an empty string, to use with the addition assignment (+=) and capture the argument string, returning it X times while inside of my loop.
 I had fun with this one!